Impacts of GBV

 In the longer term, there may be a range of impacts to mental health, relationships and educational engagement, such as:

-Trauma and Gender-based Violence
+Trauma and GBV

 Trauma can be defined as;